Interfaith Healing and Art Circle

 "Yoga is a proven system and philosophy that provides tools for the individual to develop a self-care routine that meets them where they are.
 As a teacher, I am only the guide.”

 Maryam is a certified Yoga Therapist with the International Association of Yoga Therapists (IAYT) and under the tutelage of Bhekaji Lynch, she received her 500-hour Experienced Registered Yoga Teacher (E-RYT) accreditation with Yoga Alliance.
+Honoring the lineage and teachings of Sri Krishnamacharya, Maryam upholds the principle that the Yoga practice is a personal and individual journey and not a one-size-fits-all practice.
+Although A.G.
+Mohan, Indra Mohan and Dr. Ganesh Mohan continue to serve as her main teachers, she claims nothing can replace the gifts and wisdom born forth by showing up for herself every day through Sadhana (personal practice).
+She continues to study with renowned teachers in the world of Yoga.
 Maryam’s personal mission as a teacher of Yoga is to provide an opportunity for her students to have access to tools that allow self-healing, self-empowerment and self-realization.
 Her unique style provides space for multi-level practitioners to journey through Yoga in group, semi-private and private classes.
 In her private Yoga teaching, Yogic tools are offered that serve the person and their personal intentions.

 Maryam’s love expands to embrace the creative spirit.
-She serves on the board of the Tephra Institute of Contemporary Art and the Southgate Community Center and is on the Advisory Board of the Gender and Policy Center, George Mason University.
+She is the founding Trustee for the Ovissi Foundation, dedicated to supporting artists of Iranian heritage.
 Maryam makes time to explore creativity in her own life through writing poetry and mark making.
 She released Soundscapes to Contemplate, a compilation CD of her poetry set to conscious electronic mantra music by artist and producer Saeed Younan.
-In 2020, she published Care of the Whole Self: Yoga Inspired Tools to Befriend the Self.
-Visit her website to learn more: maryamovissi.com

 Dr. Sousan Abadian